 CIEH recognise that the United Kingdom no longer being a member of the European Union affords us the opportunity to craft a new regulatory regime best tailored to the specific needs of our country.
-This is a unique opportunity for key stakeholders, including CIEH, to come around the table and embrace innovation which ensures that our food safety standards are robust and fit-for-purpose.
+This is a unique opportunity for key stakeholders, such as the FSA and CIEH, to come around the table and embrace innovation which ensures that our food safety standards are robust and fit-forpurpose.

 However, CIEH would caution against pursuing any path which results in significant departure from the EU's regulatory regime.
 Not only would this make close relations with the UK's most significant trading partner harder to achieve but would also exacerbate issues of moving goods between Great Britain and Northern Ireland.
-Northern Ireland remains within the EU's regulatory regime owing to the operation of the Northern Ireland Protocol, so any significant divergence in regulatory regimes would potentially add additional pressure on the already controversial issue of checks on goods moving between NI-GB.
+Ireland remains within the EU's regulatory regime owing to the operation of the Northern Ireland Protocol, so any significant divergence in regulatory regimes would necessitate greater checks on goods moving between NI-GB.

-There also remains a lack of certainty regarding the government's thinking on the future of food imports and border controls with the anticipated publication of a new Target-Operating Model.
+There remains a lack of certainty regarding the government's thinking on the future of food imports and border controls with the anticipated publication of a new Target-Operating Model.
 The model will likely aim to remove the need for 100% documentary checks on food imports, potentially replacing this with a 'trusted trader' traffic-light rating scheme, with low-risk imports not requiring any checks, and high-risk products always being checked.
-There remains a lack of clarity on what exactly constitutes a 'medium' risk product, as well as the considerable risk that already overburdened inland EHPs will be expected to pick up any issues that may have been missed at the border.
-However, CIEH remains ready and willing to engage with the government with respect to the design and implementation of such a model and argue that EHPs can have a vital role to play in its operation.
+There remains a lack of clarity on what exactly constitutes a 'medium' risk product, as well as the considerable risk that already overburdened inland Environmental Health professionals will be expected to pick up any issues that may have been missed at the border.
+However, CIEH remains ready and willing to engage with the government with respect to the design and implementation of such a model and argue that Environmental Health Practitioners can have a vital role to play in its operation.
 For example, as the UK is no longer part of the EU, this means that it is no longer mandatory for official veterinarians to carry out inspections on post-mortem products of animal origin.
-Such inspections can be carried out by EHPs and these reforms offer an opportunity for the UK Government to work closely with CIEH in enhancing the role of EHPs in this respect.
+Such inspections can be carried out by environmental health officers and these reforms offer an opportunity for the UK Government to work closely with CIEH in enhancing the role of Environmental Health Practitioners in this respect.